syncfusion-content/winui-docs/winui/DataGrid/Clipboard-Operations.md

 {% endhighlight %}
 {% endtabs %}

-The below code example change the clipboard value as 100 instead of cell value 1003 in SfDataGrid.
+The below code example changes the clipboard value as 100 instead of cell value 1003 in SfDataGrid.

 {% tabs %}
 {% highlight c# %}